Find Affordable College Courses

 Baltimore, MD

-A rank of #5 on this year’s list means Johns Hopkins University is a great place for public health students.
-Johns Hopkins is a very large private not-for-profit school located in the large city of Baltimore.
+Out of the 128 schools in the Middle Atlantic Region that were part of this year’s ranking, Johns Hopkins University landed the # 5 spot on the list.
+Johns Hopkins is a fairly large private not-for-profit school located in the large city of Baltimore.

 While working on their degree, public health majors at Johns Hopkins accumulate an average of around $16,088 in student debt.
 This translates to an average monthly loan payment of $585, based on a 10-year repayment plan.